 The assembly is designed to mount quickly and easily to a vehicle wheel.
 Its compact and light weight design consists of electronics in a rugged housing.
 The encoder module is attached to a wheel plate and mounted on the customer wheel using collet lug extensions.
 The adapter plates and collet lug extensions come in a variety of sizes and configurations to meet any standard wheel dimension.
 A Magnetic Vehicle Stator Restraint and restraining rod are used to hold the encoder module stator in place while the sensor is being used on the vehicle.
-Due to the nature of vehicle testing, the WPT has been designed to be very rugged and can accept rotary seals, making it weatherproof and ideal for testing in rainy, snowy, or dirty environments.
+Due to the nature of vehicle testing, the WPT has been designed to be very rugged and can accept rotary seals for an IP67 rating, making it ideal for testing in rainy, snowy, or dirty environments.

 Autonomous vehicles rely on Global Navigation Satellite System (GNSS) technology to track their position but these systems can fail in urban, indoor, or underground environments.
 Dead reckoning systems can be used to overcome the downfalls of GNSS in challenging environments.